OSGeoLabBp/tutorials/english/data_processing/leica_gsi.rst

         print "  0\nENDSEC\n  0\nEOF"
     }

-Using pipes to connect commands
+Using pipes to connect commands to do evething in one step.

 .. code:: bash